ZEwela/dts-frontend/README.md

 ## 📁 Notes

-- Make sure the backend is running on port 9090 before starting the frontend. [https://github.com/ZEwela/dts-backend](https://github.com/ZEwela/dts-backend)
+- Make sure the backend is running on port 9090 before starting the frontend.
+Seed the database with development data. [https://github.com/ZEwela/dts-backend](https://github.com/ZEwela/dts-backend)

 ---